Fabora resources

 Full EHS and compliance suites

-Full EHS suites can be the right choice for larger businesses, but they are not automatically the best RAMS software for every steelwork firm.
+The right call for plenty of larger businesses — but not automatically the best RAMS software for a steelwork firm.

-They can suit larger businesses that need wider safety management, incidents, audits, training records, contractor control, forms, dashboards, and multi-site reporting alongside RAMS.
+Larger or multi-site firms that need incidents, audits, training records, contractor control, forms and dashboards sitting alongside RAMS.

-A broader platform can bring higher cost, more setup, more training, and more administration than a small fabrication or site welding business needs for regular RAMS creation.
+Breadth comes at a price — higher cost, more setup, more training and more admin than a small fabrication or site welding team needs just to get RAMS out.

-If the buying problem is mainly creating RAMS quickly and issuing cleaner packs, a large EHS suite may be more system than the team needs.
+If the actual problem is writing RAMS quickly and issuing cleaner packs, a full suite is a lot of system pointed at a small part of it.

-If your business needs RAMS to sit inside a wider enterprise safety system with many workflows, a full EHS suite may be the better route.
+If RAMS genuinely need to live inside a wider enterprise safety system, the suite is the better route.
+Horses for courses.

 Fabora RAMS